gsoft-inc/wl-web-configs/docs/postcss/configure-project.md

 ## 4. Configuration transformers

+!!!warning
+We do not guarantee that your configuration transformers won't break after an update.
+It's your responsability to keep them up to date with new releases.
+!!!

 The [predefined options](#3-predefined-options) are useful to quickly customize the default configuration of this library, but only covers a subset of a [PostCSS configuration](https://github.com/postcss/postcss-load-config).
 If you needfull control over the configuration, you can provide **configuration transformer** functions.

 ```ts